-General Data Protection Regulations become law in every European Union State at the end of this month.
-Aimed at protecting the personal data of all European Union citizens, GDPR has a direct effect on Criminal Offense data and how it is collected, processed, used and stored in all EU member states.
+General Data Protection Regulations become law in every European Union member state at the end of this month.
+Aimed at protecting the personal data of all European Union citizens, GDPR has a direct effect on Criminal Offense data and how it is collected, processed, used and stored in all EU states.

 What is GDPR Criminal Offense Data?

 In order for companies, organizations or businesses to process data of an EU citizen that pertains to any criminal charge, act or conviction, they must have reason to do so under either article 6 or 10.

 Included in criminal offense data would be things like criminal allegations, court proceedings, and convictions.
 These would be sensitive and personal data.

 This data is protected in the same way special category information is protected.
 If you are processing it you must have official authority to do it.
 However, removing it from your personal data file is not so automatic.

 Data in criminal offenses cannot be collected, processed, used or stored without specific permission.